Agnico Eagle: Pinos Altos

 Agnico Eagle's largest employer, with 972 employees, is the Pinos Altos mine located in the state of Chihuahua, in northern Mexico.
 Pinos Altos began operation in 2009 and is expected to continue until 2026, resulting in an estimated 17 years of production.
 The open-pit and underground mining operation is in the mountainous Sierra Madre gold and silver belt of northern Mexico.

 La India

 La India is an open pit mine is located approximately 200 km east of Hermosillo in Sonora, Mexico.
 It began production in February 2014 and has a mine life expectancy of 6 years.

 Meadowbank

 Meadowbank is an open-pit mine in the Kivalliq Region of Nunavut with an 8-year life expectancy (2010 – 2017).
 Meadowbank is one of Agnico Eagle's most recent mine to begin operation, and has about 650 employees.
 In 2010 the first gold brick was poured at Meadowbank, which was also the first ever gold brick to be poured in the history of Nunavut.
 Meadowbank is also Agnico Eagle's largest producer, estimated to produce 430,000 ounces of gold in 2014.

+Detour Lake Mine

+The open-pit Detour Lake operation is the largest gold producing mine in Canada with the country's largest gold mineral reserves.

+Located within the northernmost Abitibi Greenstone Belt, the mine was originally owned by Placer Dome and operated primarily as an underground mine from 1987 to 1990.
+Production resumed in 2013 as an open-pit mine under the ownership of Detour Gold Corporation.
+Agnico Eagle acquired its interest in the Detour Lake mine on February 8, 2022.